ManojModhale/Online_Book_Store/README.md

    ```

-2. Open the project in your favorite code editor.

-3. Set up the database:
+2. Set up the database:
-   -Create a MySQL database and configure JDBC to connect to it.
+   -Create a MySQL database and configure JDBC to connect.
-   -Import the database schema or create the necessary tables for books, users, and orders.
+   -Import the provided SQL script or create tables for books, users, orders, and related entities.

+3. Open in IDE
+   -Open the project in an IDE like Eclipse or Visual Studio Code.

+4. Configure Server
-5. Run the application on Apache Tomcat (or other servlet containers).
+   -Deploy the application on Apache Tomcat or any servlet container.

-6. Open your browser and navigate to http://localhost:8080/OnlineBookstore/ to access the platform.
+5. Run the Application
+   -Access the application at http://localhost:8080/OnlineBookstore/.

 ---